 This four-month-old Leghorn chose this spot to roost for the night.
 After a few evenings of fetching her off the fence and putting her in the coop, she gave up and now joins the others on her own.

 Do all Chickens Roost?

 No, don’t ask me why… some, such as Silkies for example, are known to hunker down for the night in the coop, off the roost.

-I have four year old hens that refuse to roost, it doesn’t matter, as long as they are safely confined at night I just let them choose their comfort zone.
+I have four one-year-old hens that refuse to roost, it doesn’t matter, as long as they are safely confined at night I just let them choose their comfort zone.

 A chicken’s behavior is dramatically different at night.
-During the day they are full of life, feisty, and confident, but when the night comes they turn into total milk duds, almost is if they were in a hypnotic state.
-Take advantage of this time, this is your hassle free ticket to handle, inspect, and doctor chickens.
+During the day they are full of life, feisty, and confident, but when the night comes they turn into total milk duds, almost as if they were in a hypnotic state.
+Take advantage of this time, this is your hassle-free ticket to handle, inspect, and doctor chickens.
 Especially the ones that are difficult or impossible to catch during the day.

 Chickens are so docile at night that you can usually sneak a new bird in the coop after dark, it will most likely go unnoticed until morning.
 Some chicken keepers choose to introduce birds this way.
 But I must warn you, a chicken’s night stupor disappears the moment they march out of the coop at the crack of dawn.
 Be prepared to witness a whole new ball game of unkind introductions, to say the least!
 Learn more about Introducing Chickens to an Existing Flock.